steqeq/0000/docs/how-to/tuning-guides/mi300x/workload.rst

    Schematic representation of a CU in the CDNA2 or CDNA3 architecture.

-The following is a list of kernel arguments used for tuning.
+The following is a list of kernel arguments used for tuning performance and resource allocation on AMD accelerators, which helps in optimizing the efficiency and throughput of various computational kernels.

 ``num_stages=n``
    Adjusts the number of pipeline stages for different types of kernels.
 On AMD accelerators, set ``num_stages``